Bhagavad Gita Chapter 14 Verse 7 Meaning

 What is the main idea of Bhagavad Gita 14.7?

+The Gita addresses transcending the gunas with characteristic directness here.
 Know, O Arjuna, that Rajas is of the nature of passion, the source of thirst and attachment; it binds fast the embodied one by attachment to action.
-This verse emphasizes three gunas with clarity and purpose.
+Within the broader arc of Chapter 14, this verse builds on Krishna's...

 How can I apply Bhagavad Gita 14.7 in daily life?